 Decatur School Board addresses Maggie Fehrman hire, David Dude departureFILE PHOTO USED FOR ILLUSTRATION PURPOSES: The City Schools of Decatur Board of Education.
-Top row, left to right: Superintendent David Dude and School Board Chair Lewis Jones.
+Top row, left to right: former Superintendent David Dude and School Board Chair Lewis Jones.
 Bottom row, left to right: School board members James Herndon, Tasha White (Vice Chair), Heather Tell and Jana Johnson-Davis.
 Image obtained via City Schools of Decatur

 Decatur, GA — The Decatur School Board late Friday evening, April 30, elaborated on its reasons for planning to hire Maggie Fehrman as City Schools of Decatur’s next superintendent.

 The School Board also said former superintendent David Dude is not being paid a severance and is only getting what he’s contractually obligated to receive.
 That includes payouts for remaining unused vacation days, according to a copy of the separation agreement the board signed with Dude.
 It’s unclear how much the board is still contractually obligated to pay Dude.
 The School Board and finance director did not provide an answer when Decaturish asked.